-Place the rack in the bottom of the Instant Pot, and add the eggs and water.
+Place the rack in the bottom of the Instant Pot (I use the Instant Pot Duo 6 quart 7-in-1), and add the eggs and water.
 Cover the IP with the lid and turn the vent to seal.
 Press ‘manual’ and set the time to 3 minutes.

 While the eggs are cooking, add the remaining ingredients to a liquid measuring cup or pint-sized mason jar.

 When the timer goes off, quick vent the Instant Pot.
 Remove the inner pot and place it in the sink.
 Fill the pot with cold water.

 Tap each egg on the top and bottom first, then gently roll along the side.
 Peel the eggs in the inner pot – still filled with water.
 Place peeled eggs on a plate.